ncfpbl/site-source/README.md

 - `courses/` -- online course feature -- currently muted
 - `talk/` -- presentations feature -- currently muted
 - `project/` -- portfolio feature -- currently muted
+- You can create new folders in the `content/` folder to create new content pages or sections on the home page.
+It must come with an `index.md`.
+For example, I created the `join/` folder for the "Join Us" page.

 `content/home/` -- Because there is so much in this folder, it gets it's own section